Five Winds Backcountry Ski & Snowshoe Club

 Please be aware that Five Winds does not have any equipment to rent.
 We are a club of volunteers and everyone is expected to bring their own equipment as needed for the day's activity.
 We provide our equipment guidance based on our experiences and understanding of safety in the wilderness.
 Remember that there is no chalet, no shelter, no "ski patrol", and no shop in the backcountry.

-© 2024 Five Winds Backcountry Ski Club
+© 2024 Five Winds Backcountry Ski & Snowshoe Club

 Powered by Wild Apricot Membership Software